AlbertPlata/PrgrammingDS/README.md

 # PrgrammingDS
-This repo contents all practiques of the course
+This repo contains all practiques of the course